Weyl geometry, topology of space-time and reality of electromagnetic potentials, and new perspective on particle physics: Geometry and physics

 Originally the Maxwell equations were obtained from the macroscopic EM phenomena.
 There is no compelling reason either experimental or theoretical to associate EM fields with a single photon; it is just a convention.
 Traditional meaning of the principle of gauge invariance has to be modified.
 A logically consistent approach could be to distinguish a single photon and a system of large number of photons described by statistically averaged physical quantities.
 Postulating ${\bf E} = {\bf B} = 0$ for a single photon has profound implication on the physical nature of photon and the significance of EM potentials \cite{12}.
 Denoting the EM potentials for a single photon by $\mathcal{A}_\mu$ we have the following equations satisfied by them

 First-order partial differential Eqs.
 (20)-(22) may be combined to derive the second-order wave equations

-Note that factoring out electric charge unit $e$ from the EM fields and potentials one gets the geometrical unit for them; in Weyl geometry a geometric unit arises naturally.
+Lorentz gauge (20) has the nice property that it is manifestly Lorentz covariant, moreover it has formal resemblence with the continuity equation for fluid flow.
+For a single photon 4-vector potential itself is interpreted as energy-momentum 4-vector.
+The electric charge unit $e$ has implicit presence in the definition of EM potentials expressed in terms of charge and current density.
+Now factoring out electric charge unit $e$ from the EM fields and potentials one gets the geometrical unit for them; in Weyl geometry a geometric unit arises naturally.
 Multiplication with $\hbar$ makes the vector potential $\mathcal{A}$ to have the dimension of momentum.
 We have proposed a screw disclination and tifold model for photon \cite{12} in which spin is a topological invariant.
 Particle nature of photon has been suggested to be due to the topological defect associated with the spin.

 In an abstract mathematical formalism Salingaros \cite{31} obtains holomorphic field equations in 4D spacetime for two types of tensors that formally resemble Maxwell equations.
 For a vector field $a_\mu$ the holomorphy condition is the set of equations (18) in \cite{31}.
 These equations are nothing but Eqs.
 (20)-(22) as above.
 The author emphasizes the spacetime interpretation of EM phenomena; this interpretation is in the spirit of Weyl's interpretation in which EM field tensor is a spacetime distance curvature.
 Unfortunately, the equations satisfied by $a_\mu$ have been unimaginatively treated as just the Lorentz gauge condition and the identity that ${\bf E} ={\bf B} =0$.
 Note that the equations for $a_\mu$ in \cite{31} are independent of Maxwell-like equations for a tensor of type 2, and could be viewed as generalized Cauchy-Riemann equations.
 For this reason, mathematically the equations for $a_\mu$ are as significant in 4D as Cauchy-Riemann equations are in 2D.
 The photon model based on Eqs.
 (20)-(22) in \cite{12} acquires added significance.